Reports and Dashboards

 On the Select studies tab you can:

-- Then select the select the base study and version of the compare.
+• Then select the base study and version of the compare.

 The following six tabs display the compare result for: